 - The task-bar calendar has lost almost all of its detail and references.
 I use this all the time.

 - The Quick-Start task-bar widget is not available in 16.04.
-This is a fantastic tool that I use all the time.
+This was a fantastic tool that I used all the time.

 - As of 15.?? and with 16.04 the default theme appearance has turned to crap.
 If you are familiar with the 12.04 and 14.04 appearance, the default 16.04 is difficult to navigate due to a generally very poor basic window appearance – lines, colours, icons, symbols etc. What were easy to see coloured icons/indicators and lines that were usable on all displays in most applications are now simplistic black/white line drawings that all look the same and are very difficult to navigate on HD screens.

 These may not be major problems to an experienced Linux hacker, but to anyone new to Linux they are GAME OVER.

 Items 1 and 2 mean that I cannot switch from Kubuntu 14.04 to 16.04.
 It is broken to the point of being unusable.